Column Drag and Drop in MAUI DataGrid (SfDataGrid)

 The QueryColumnDragging event provides the following properties in the DataGridQueryColumnDraggingEventArgs:

-DraggingAction: Returns the column dragging details as a
+• DraggingAction: Returns the column dragging status as a DataGridDragAction enum value.
+Possible values are DragStarted, Dragging, and DragEnded.

-DataGridDragAction. - DraggingPosition: Returns the position of the drag view during column drag and drop operations.
+• DraggingPosition: Returns the position (as a Point) of the drag view relative to the SfDataGrid during column drag and drop operations.

 private void SfDataGrid_QueryColumnDragging(object? sender, DataGridQueryColumnDraggingEventArgs e)